 We know a little more about Stranger Things season 4 than we did yesterday.
 No, not about the release date — what we've learned matches exactly what we knew — instead, we've gotten some glimpses at characters.
+And a new teaser just introduced a new house to the Stranger Things landscape.

 The big news comes from a new teaser Netflix dropped that shows off Eleven's new haircut, gives us Hopper with a flamethrower and a little more.
 Most importantly, it confirms the release window we all already pretty much knew.